-36. Environmental, economic and financial shocks are external events from the perspective of SIDS and pose development constraints for all countries.
-The special vulnerabilities of SIDS, however, make them particularly dependent on effective international responses to tackle the causes of such shocks.

-37. The world is not on track to achieve the internationally agreed goal to limit the global temperature increase to 2 degree Celsius compared to pre-industrial times, but even this agreed limit is expected to lead to detrimental development consequences in SIDS.
-Adaptation measures in SIDS are critical to limit negative impacts, but will not suffice to completely mitigate the negative consequences of climate change.
-In addition, adaptation measures reduce the resources otherwise available for the sustainable development of SIDS.
-A global treaty that ensures that global carbon emissions peak in the near future and massively decline thereafter, and that guarantees a fair and equitable distribution of socio-economic development paradigms, as purely technological fixes will not be sufficient.

-38. For most SIDS, ocean ecosystems are critical for food security, employment and tourism, but are increasingly threatened.
-Sustainable management practices at the national and regional level need to be supported, including the development and implementation of appropriate fishing licensing regimes and the establishment and enforcement of marine protected areas.
-However, additional international measures are needed for reducing threats from global overfishing, for example to stop unsustainable fishing practices, to prevent illegal, unreported and unregulated (IUU) fisheries, to reduce global capacity in the fisheries sector, including through subsidy reforms, or to ensure a fair distribution of benefits of international fishing licenses.

-39. The 2008/2009 economic and financial crisis demonstrated the vulnerability of SIDS to a sudden decline in global aggregate demand.
-Many SIDS, though not all, have been hit harder by the crisis than most other developing countries.
-Generally, the strong and lasting negative impact from the crisis is due to their high exposure to trade shocks, their export concentration in developed country markets and their limited scope for domestic counter-cyclical stabilization policies.
-Hence, international stabilization of economic and financial systems would play a major role in reducing the vulnerability of SIDS.
-Improved regulation of international and financial markets, an increased countercyclical orientation of macroeconomic policies in major markets and improved international coordination would be important.
+- 36. Environmental, economic and financial shocks are external events from the perspective of small island developing States and pose development constraints for all countries.
+The special vulnerabilities of small island developing States, however, make them particularly dependent on effective international responses aimed at tackling the causes of such shocks. - 37.
+The world is not on track to achieve the internationally agreed goal of limiting the global temperature increase to 2 degrees Celsius compared to the temperature in pre-industrial times, but even this agreed limit is expected to lead to detrimental development consequences in small island developing States.
+Adaptation measures in these States are critical to limit negative impacts, but will not suffice to completely mitigate the negative consequences of climate change.
+Furthermore, adaptation measures reduce the resources otherwise available for the sustainable development of small island developing States.
+A global treaty that ensures that global carbon emissions peak in the near future and later massively decline and that guarantees a fair and equitable distribution of responsibilities and costs is needed.
+Its implementation will require a transformation of socioeconomic development paradigms, since purely technological fixes will not be sufficient. - 38.
+For most small island developing States, ocean ecosystems are critical for food security, employment and tourism but are increasingly threatened.
+Sustainable management practices at the national and regional levels need to be supported, including the development and implementation of appropriate fishing licensing regimes and the establishment and enforcement of marine-protected areas.
+However, additional international measures are needed to reduce threats from global overfishing, stop unsustainable fishing practices, prevent illegal, unreported and unregulated fisheries, reduce global capacity in the fisheries sector, including through subsidy reforms, and ensure a fair distribution of benefits of international fishing licences. - 39.
+The 2008/2009 economic and financial crisis demonstrated the vulnerability of small island developing States to a sudden decline in global aggregate demand.
+Many, although not all, have been hit harder by the crisis than most other developing countries.
+Generally, the strong and lasting negative impact from the crisis is owing to their high exposure to trade shocks, their export concentration in developed country markets and their limited scope for domestic countercyclical stabilization policies.
+Hence, international stabilization of economic and financial systems would play a major role in reducing the vulnerability of small island developing States.
+Improved regulation of international and financial markets, an increased countercyclical orientation of macroeconomic policies in major markets and improved international coordination would be important. - 40.
+The world food and energy price crisis also highlighted the vulnerability of many small island developing States associated with high import dependency.
+Stabilizing and ensuring the affordability of global food prices would make important contributions to reducing the food insecurity of these States.
+Whereas controlling volatility in global energy markets (particularly oil markets) could also play a role in reducing the vulnerability of small island developing States, moving towards renewable energy systems in these States is an even more effective approach to addressing their vulnerabilities.

-7 See also Official Records of the Economic and Social Council, 2007, Supplement No.13 (E/2007/33), chap.
-II and Official Records of the Economic and Social Council, 2010, Supplement No.13 (E/2010/33), chap.
-VI
+&lt;sup>7 See Official Records of the Economic and Social Council, 2007, Supplement No. 13 (E/2007/33), chap.
+II and Official Records of the Economic and Social Council, 2010, Supplement No. 13 (E/2010/33), chap.
+VI.